swethav08711/NetflixGPT/README.md

 - Add hardcoded values to constant file
 - Register for TMDB API && Create a new APP && Get access token
 - Get data from TMDB "now playing movies list" API
 - Custom Hook for nowPlayingMovies
 - Update store with movies data
 - planning for main container and secondary contianer
 - fetched trailer for trailer video
 - update the store with trailer video data
 - embed YT video and make it autoplay and mute
 - tailwind class to make it look good
+- Build secondary component
+- Build movie list
+- Build Movie card
+- TMDB Image cdn url
--
+- fetched other movies api

 # Features

 - Login / signup